 Fondue Savoyarde

-• Food
+• Comida

 Fondue Savoyarde is very similar to its Swiss counterpart.
 However, it incorporates regional cheeses such as Beaufort, Comte and Tomme de Savoie.

 These cheeses are melted with white wine in a communal pot.
 Everyone seated around the dining table dips forked sticks loaded with chunks of crusty bread into the hot cheese.
-Be careful not to lose your bread: some say that local custom dictates you must buy the next round of beverages or kiss your fellow diners if you do.
+Be careful not to lose your bread: some say that local custom dictates you must buy the next round of drinks or kiss your fellow diners if you do.

 • 5